UK orders (+ £1.60 postage)

 Rest of World orders (+ £7 postage)

 The Navigators is the second full-length poetry collection by Matthew Clegg.
-A beautifully produced 128-page hardback, it is now available from Longbarrow Press.
-You can order the book securely by clicking on the relevant button above (scroll down to order The Navigators with Clegg’s debut hardback West North East for just £22 – saving £2.99 on the RRP).
+A beautifully produced 128-page hardback, it is available from Longbarrow Press for just £12.99.
+You can order the book securely by clicking on the relevant PayPal button above.
+(Scroll down to order The Navigators with Clegg’s debut hardback West North East for just £22 – saving £2.99 on the RRP.)

 The Navigators explores the portals that connect time and place, and meditates on the element of water, as it moves through both.